Skip to main content

 In between the top and bottom standard fields we have the following areas and fields.

-To remove a response option, use the bin icon to the right.
+To remove a response, use the bin icon.

-The button to the left of each field allows you to re-order how the multiple choice options appear to the learner.
+The Up/down arrows to the left of each field allow you to re-order the multiple choice options.

 Setting the correct answer